-All exams must be scheduled with CAS at least 5 days in advance of the examination date.
+All exams must be scheduled with CAS at least 5 business days in advance of the examination date.
 If a student does not schedule 5 days in advance, he or she may not be able to test as requested.
-Please note: All final exams must be scheduled with CAS at least 10 days in advance of the examination date.
+Please note: All final exams must be scheduled with CAS at least 10business days in advance of the examination date.

 Students are expected to schedule the time(s), date(s) and appropriate allotment of time for each exam with CAS.